-- What enables the development of meaningful PPI that engages marginalised women? - What facilitates and what blocks knowledge transfer between 'seldom heard' women and healthcare providers? - What has worked for WHN from the perspectives of different stakeholders? - What barriers exist to participation? - How can these barriers be overcome?
+- What enables the development of meaningful PPI that engages marginalised women? - What facilitates and what blocks knowledge transfer between 'seldom heard' women patients and healthcare practitioners? - What has worked for WHN in Bradford from the perspectives of different stakeholders? - What barriers exist to participation? - How can these barriers be overcome?